norsk-gjeldsinformasjon/api-docs/docs/howto/contributing.md

-## Contributing to this documentation
+## Contributing to the techincal reference

 Please report any issues using [GitHub issues](https://github.com/norsk-gjeldsinforma\
 sjon/api-docs/issues).